 We say that a pointer variable or member points to an object if it points to any address inside the object, or just past the end of an array (A union member is treated as a pointer only if it was last assigned to through a pointer field).
-If the gc strict pragma 7 is not in effect, we also treat an integer variable or member which is of sufficient size to hold a pointer, or a pointer-aligned section of a char-array as if it contains a pointer.
+Because, C++ is a type-unsafe language we also allow for a more "relaxed" form of reachability.
+If the gc relaxed attribute 7 is not in effect, we also treat an integer variable or member which is of sufficient size to hold a pointer, or a pointer-aligned section of a char-array as if it contains a pointer.